 These regimes, and the crossovers between them, occur at drive frequencies that depend on the system size $N$, so to study them we allow for a drive frequency $\omega \propto \Omega(N)$ that is scaled up with $N$.
 We examine frequency scalings ranging from a weakly $N$-dependent $\Omega(N) = \log N$, to stronger scalings ranging from $\Omega(N) = \sqrt{N}$ to $\Omega(N) = N$.
 The distinctions between the different regimes we obtain can be made sharp in a particular large-$N$ limit~\cite{Altshuler-Levitov1997_quasiparticle,Burin2015_long_range,Tikhonov-Mirlin2018_power_law,Gopalakrishnan-Huse2019_instability,Bulchandani-Gopalakrishnan2021_onset}, discussed later, where $N \to \infty$ is taken with $\omega/\Omega(N)$ held constant, i.e., a large-$\omega$ limit is taken at the same time.\footnote{The width of the crossovers [in the control parameter $\omega/\Omega(N)$] scales as $\Omega(N)^{-1}$ and sharpens up as the limit is taken.} This limit may appear non-standard when compared to conventional thermodynamic limits studied in many-body physics, but is standard in studies of mesoscopic systems where interaction strengths and/or other parameters are often taken to scale with $N$~\cite{Altshuler-Levitov1997_quasiparticle}.

-A strong motivation for studying the different possible regimes of thermalization in mesoscopic Floquet systems is that many settings of direct physical relevance---for instance all experiments on near-term quantum simulators---allow controlled access to ``intermediate-scale"~\cite{Preskill2018_nisq} many-body quantum systems where there is not a clean separation of scales between $N$ and $\omega$ (measured in units of a microscopic energy scale).
-This is also true for numerical studies of Floquet phenomena, which are limited to modest system sizes~\cite{Morningstar-Vidal2021_simulation}.
-There is currently a major gap in the literature in theoretically and systematically addressing thermalization, Floquet heating, and equilibrium in this ubiquitous setting, which we hope to bridge with this present work.
+One motivation for studying the different possible regimes of thermalization in mesoscopic Floquet systems is that many settings---for instance, experiments on near-term quantum simulators---allow controlled access to ``intermediate-scale"~\cite{Preskill2018_nisq} many-body quantum systems where there is not a clean separation of scales between $N$ and $\omega$ (measured in units of a microscopic energy scale).
+This is also true for numerical studies of Floquet phenomena, which are limited to small system sizes~\cite{Morningstar-Vidal2021_simulation}.
+There is currently a major gap in the literature in theoretically and systematically addressing thermalization, Floquet heating, and equilibrium in this setting, which we hope to bridge with this present work.